EESSI/docs/docs/available_software/riscv-detail/libgit2.md

 # Available modules

-The overview below shows which libgit2 installations are available per target architecture in EESSI, ordered based on software version (new to old).
+The overview below shows which libgit2 installations are available for RISC-V architecture in EESSI, ordered based on software version (new to old).

 To start using libgit2, load one of these modules using a `module load` command like: